nikku/camunda-modeler-plugins-talk-2019/README.md

 npm install bpmnlint-plugin-custom@file:../bpmnlint-plugin-custom
 ```

-Update the `.bpmnlintrc` file to enable the `custom/no-manual-task` rule:
+Update the `client/.bpmnlintrc` file in the `camunda-modeler-plugin-custom` directory to enable the `custom/no-manual-task` rule:

 ```json
 {